Located in the high desert region of central Oregon, Perry South Campground sits on the shores of Lake Billy Chinook in Deschutes National Forest.

 Fishing and motorized boating top the list of recreational activities for visitors.
 Hikers should be sure to check out nearby Balancing Rocks Overlook, just west of Perry South Campground.

 Water enthusiasts of all types will enjoy the opportunities available.
 Motorized and non-motorized boats share the vicinity with swimmers and water skiers braving the cold, clear waters of Lake Billy Chinook.
-The Day Use is a fee area; daily passes are $5.
+The day use are is a parking fee area; daily parking passes are $5.
 PGE also honors the NW Forest Pass and the America the Beautiful Passes.
-Boat slips are free—visit the Park Host to reserve one.
+Boat slips are reservable with your campsite reservation.

 A service fee will apply if you change or cancel your reservation.
 Late cancellations are subject to additional fees.
 For full details see the Recreation.Gov, Rules & Reservation Policies.